OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 ### Creating Routes for our App.

 Now we have multiple components but we cannot access them in the browser.
 To do so, we need to create pages for our app using Routes.
-To do so create  TypeScript file named `src/app/app.routes`  and add the following content to that file.
+To do so create  TypeScript file named `src/app/app.routes`  and add the following content to that file;
 ```ts
 import { NgModule } from '@angular/core';
 import { Routes, RouterModule } from '@angular/router';